CameronBeneteau/Paint_Project/README.md

 # Paint-Project
-A themed remake of Microsoft Paint using Python and Pygame
+A Destiny themed remake of Microsoft Paint using Python and Pygame